openpnp/openpnp-capture/README.md

 # Downloading Binaries

-openpnp-capture is not yet ready for release, but you can download test binaries that are built automatically from https://github.com/openpnp/openpnp-capture/releases/latest.
+openpnp-capture is still under development, but you can download releases that are built automatically from https://github.com/openpnp/openpnp-capture/releases/latest.